julianthome/joanaudit/README.md

 construction as well as irrelevant functions that are not traversed when performing the slicing.
 Moreover, the configuration includes a set of entrypoints, i.e. the starting points for SDG construction.
-The file *proviles.json* contains categories of sources, sinks, and declassifiers.
+The file `proviles.json` contains categories of sources, sinks, and declassifiers.
 If sources, sinks and declassifiers are connected by a path but do not belong to the same category, they are filtered out.
-The file *autofix.xml* contains mappings from sinks to declassifier and context patterns that a string, which is used in a sink, has to match in order to identify an appropriate declassifier to fix the vulnerability.
+The file `autofix.json` contains mappings from sinks to declassifier and context patterns that a string, which is used in a sink, has to match in order to identify an appropriate declassifier to fix the vulnerability.
 The following subsections explain the